President Taft Lost His Best Friend on the Titanic

 “Self-sacrifice,” he said, “had become part of his nature.
 If Archie could have selected his time to die he would have taken the one God gave him.”

 In 1913, friends of Archibald Butt and Francis Millet raised enough money and, with the authorization of Congress, erected a fountain to honor the companions.
-Inscribed around the monument are the following words:
+The Butt-Millet Memorial Fountain still stands today on the Ellipse, south of the White House, sculpted by Daniel Chester French.

 THIS MONUMENT HAS BEEN ERECTED BY THEIR FRIENDS WITH